printfuck/stardew-multiplayer-docker/README.md

  - Updating to most recent version requires a rebuild: `docker-compose build --no-cache`
  - Although I'm trying to put out updates, I don't have the time for testing, so I recommend forking and fixing things on your own.
+ - Ansible and Terraform will not be supported anymore
+ - Thanks to the brilliant configuration script from Novex and the genius baseimage from jlesage this now looks a bit better

 ## Setup